Thoughts from a Stoic Solopreneur

 – also Yoda

-Don’t always listen to the gurus…
+Don’t blindly follow the gurus…

 The best spots on any hike don’t have paths or signposts.